How to Hire an Interior Designer or Decorator

 If you just need help with your decor, you can hire a decorator or an interior designer.

-Anyone can wake up in the morning and decide to be a decorator, just as anyone can decide to be an artist, so make sure to learn about the person you are hiring.
-You might want to view their portfolio, ask about their experience, ask about how long they have been in business for others and themself, and/or ask for references.
+Anyone can wake up in the morning and decide to be a decorator, just as anyone can decide to be an artist, so make sure to learn about the professional experience of the person you are hiring.
+You might want to view their portfolio, ask about their past jobs, ask about how long they have been in business working for others and themself, and/or ask for references.

 In most states, in order to be a licensed interior designer you must have a college education in interior design, experience working for a licensed interior designer, pass a difficult 2 day long examination, and complete continuing education every year.